 In surveys, 41% of parents admitted that they had no idea what their young people were doing online; 97% of guys and 93% of girls admitted to viewing porn by age 18.
 With those statistics, we can’t grow slack in this area.

 In a previous post I talked about Problems With Social Networking.
-Today I want to talk about the importance of being aware and wise as we set guidelines for what we allow our young people to do online, whether that be social networks like Facebook, email, instant messaging, or texting.
+We need to be aware and wise as we set guidelines for what we allow our young people to do online.
+Whether that be social networks like Snap Chat, Instagram, email, or texting.

 We need to set up guidelines to help our children/teens, and also be sure there is accountability to keep them from temptation.
 This is a good opportunity to teach our young people self-control, and how to set boundaries for themselves.

 As parents, we MUST have a plan, and we must be vigilant to protect and guide our young people as they enter the online arena.